 Using light for Morse code is very simple.
 Dots are expressed with short bursts of light, while dashes are displayed with longer beams.
 Transmitting Morse code with light provides line-of-sight security, meaning only those that can see the light can receive the transmission.
 A real-world example is the US Navy ships that use signal lamps to communicate during radio silence.

-So let's look at how to use Morse code with light and how you can use it to send and receive your own line-of-sight transmissions!
+So let’s look at how to use Morse code with light and how you can use it to send and receive your own line-of-sight transmissions!
+Even if you are never forced to use it, you could someday use it to obscurely flash someone I love you with Morse code.

 Table of Contents